 Cross Cultural Illumination #2: Mam I’m Praying

-I was very excited at the prospect of picking up Mahmoud at the detention center, after he received asylum.
+I was very excited at the prospect of picking up Mahmud at the detention center, after he received asylum.
 I felt like a tour guide introducing him to a kinder, gentler America.

 I had been cooking all day in anticipation.
 I love to cook.
 I love to entertain.
 I was going to show him a good time.
 I had scoured the Internet for recipes for Doro Wat Chicken, Spicy Ethiopian lentils and injera bread.
 I had located an authentic Ethiopian market in neighboring West Orange.
 I bet he couldn’t wait to eat!